 Please note that this recipe uses SELF-RISING FLOUR.
 If you use all-purpose and do not make adjustments, it will not turn out.

-Because the self-rising flour has baking powder already in it, switching out to all-purpose flour can be very easy.
-You will need to add 2 teaspoons of baking powder.
+Self Rising Flour vs. All-Purpose Flour: Because the self-rising flour has baking powder already in it, switching out to all-purpose flour can be very easy.
+You will need to add 2 teaspoons of baking powder to the equivalent amount of all-purpose flour.